International Travel Advisories

 As you plan your trip, verify your technology or information you are taking with you falls into one or more of the following categories prior to travelling:

 - Research which qualifies for the fundamental research exclusion

 - Publicly available software

 - Patent applications

-Please contact Dean Drake, 410-455-5642 if you have any questions concerning the above.
-In addition, contact Dean regarding we are available to perform a restricted party screening for entities and individuals with whom you will be doing business.
+Please contact the ORPC at EC@umbc.edu or 410-455-2737 if you have any questions concerning the above.
+In addition, we are available to perform a restricted party screening for entities and individuals with whom you will be doing business.

 The Department of the Treasury, through its Office of Foreign Assets Control, administers economic and trade sanctions (see list of Sanctions Programs) that at times can restrict transactions and travel, or require licensing in order to travel to a foreign country, or to conduct business with a foreign entity or individual.
-Before considering travel to embargoed countries to conduct research or educational activities, check first with the Research Protections and Compliance (RPC).
-A determination will be made by RPC as to whether a license and/or permission is required.
+Before considering travel to embargoed countries to conduct research or educational activities, check first with the Office for Research Protections and Compliance (ORPC).
+A determination will be made by ORPC as to whether a license and/or permission is required.
 Some countries can require a specific license that may take several weeks to obtain.
-The current list of sanctioned countries includes:
+The current list of sanctioned countries include:

 Temporary exports under the "Tools of Trade" license exception apply when the laptop, PDA, cell phone, data storage devices and encrypted software are: